Springtails (or Collembolans) aren’t insects like most houseplant pests.

 How To Get Rid Of Springtails In Case Of A Large Springtail Infestations

-Large springtail infestations aren’t as difficult to get rid of as you would think.
+Large springtail infestations aren’t as difficult to eliminate as you would think.

 We’ll walk you through the different methods for the bigger pest problem.